mnelson4/printmyblog/readme.txt

 7. Add the Print My Blog block to add a form visitors can use to select what and how to print your blog.

 == Changelog ==

+= 2.9.4 September 12, 2020 =
+* Fixed images not appearing when selecting that they be "fullsize"

 = 2.9.3 September 2, 2020 =
 * Fix a warning when used with AMP for WP plugin